Julindoti/PHP-Laravel-Server-CRUD/README.md

 <h1>Project Documentation</h1>
-this is ap simple CRUD with php's laravel framework!
+this is simple CRUD with php's laravel framework!